 Involve all social networks where you have got your accounts.
 Announce your events at your personal pages and in the groups you moderate.
 If you have got any budget for promotion, launch a target ad campaign

 👉 Ads at partner resources

 If you have got partners, negotiate with them a possibility to place information about your webinar via their direct mailing or their social network accounts.

 In case there are no partners yet, you might want to search for them among those working with your target audience and in some adjacent sphere.

-Well, by now you have already got a plan of your webinar with theses for each chapter.
+Well, by now, you have already got a plan for your webinar with theses for each chapter.
 Now, time has come to take care of its visual representation by adding pictures, graphs and texts.

-3. Use corporate elements like logo or corporate colors.
+- Use corporate elements like a logo or corporate colors.

 Selecting a platform for your webinars might become not that easy.
 The reason behind this is that there are numerous services on the market.
-Our blog has recently published a post on most popular webinar platforms.
+Our blog has recently published a post on the most popular webinar providers in 2019.
 It contains the main criteria for selecting the platform, too.

 To choose the webinar platform, we recommend following this simple algorithm.

-After an attendee has registered, you might need to send emails campaign to one’s address.
-This is required for keeping the user interested and reminding it of the webinar, as well as for providing the webinar login credentials, e.g. link and password.
+After an attendee has registered, you might need to send an email campaign to one’s address.
+This is required for keeping the user interested and reminding it of the webinar, as well as for providing the webinar login credentials, e.g., link and password.